MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-item-contact.md

 You can add multiple users or groups to the contact for an item.
 They can be:
 * A person
-* A Microsoft 365 Group
+* A Microsoft 365 group
 * An email enabled security group
 * A distribution list

 By default the person who creates a new report or dashboard is the contact for it.
 If you set a value, it overrides the default.
 You can of course remove all the people or groups from the contact list.
-When you do this, for classic workspaces, the Microsoft 365 Group for the workspace will be shown.
+When you do this, for classic workspaces, the Microsoft 365 group for the workspace will be shown.
 For new workspace experience workspaces, the [workspace contact list](../collaborate-share/service-create-the-new-workspaces.md#create-a-contact-list) will be used.
 If the workspace contact list is not set, then workspace admins are shown.

 The contact information is shown to people viewing the item.